 For approved projects and companies

-UCeed investment is provided to successful applicants through unsecured convertible notes, or deferred equity securities.
-Since it is often difficult to value companies that are very early in their development, convertible notes or deferred equity securities help defer the valuation question until the investee can attract a sophisticated investor who is most likely in a better position to assess value.
+Depending on the UCeed Fund and type of investment a number of different securities are used.
+Since it is often difficult to value companies that are very early in their development, where applicable, convertible notes or simple agreements for future equity (SAFE) are used to help defer the valuation question until the investee can attract a sophisticated investor who is in a better position to assess value.

 UCalgary has an inventor-owned intellectual property (IP) policy, meaning that UCalgary creators own their inventions, but inventors must enter into a Revenue Sharing Agreement with UCalgary or Innovate Calgary when they are at the point of commercializing.